isomerpages/moe-montfortsec/_curriculum/Academic Development/Aesthetics | Craft & Technology.md

 materials and basic hand tools, equipment and machines safely.&nbsp; Through the activities, students develop confidence and pride through turning ideas into physical objects.</p>
-<p>In the 2025 D&amp;T Awards, our project was awarded Certificate of Commendation
+<p>In the 2025 D&amp;T Awards, our project was awarded a Certificate of Commendation
 by the panel of judges.&nbsp; This was based not only on the students’ design skills but also their ability to draw inspiration from nature to solve everyday problems.</p>